 Fall 2017 registrations may also be submitted beginning Tuesday, April 18, 2017, however they will not be processed until early August.

-Salem State University is a proud participant in the Commonwealth Dual Enrollment Program.
-The Commonwealth Dual Enrollment Program is a state-funded program managed and supported by the Massachusetts Department of Higher Education in which Massachusetts high school students are able to enroll in college courses and simultaneously earn high school and college credit.
-For more detailed information regarding this program please visit the Massachusetts Department of Higher Education website.
+Salem State University is a proud participant in the Commonwealth Dual Enrollment Partnership.
+The Commonwealth Dual Enrollment Partnership is a state-funded program managed and supported by the Massachusetts Department of Higher Education in which Massachusetts high school students are able to enroll in college courses and simultaneously earn high school and college credit.
+For more detailed information regarding this program, please visit the Massachusetts Department of Higher Education website.

-• A minimum grade point average (GPA) of 3.0 is required to participate
+- A minimum high school grade point average (GPA) of 2.5 is required to participate

-Students who are accepted in the Dual Enrollment Program at Salem State will have their tuition and fees waived by the college for a maximum of one class per semester.
-Students will be responsible for textbooks, transportation and instructional materials.
-It will be the responsibility of the student to pay for any additional classes.
+Students who are accepted in the dual enrollment program at Salem State will have their tuition and fees waived by the university for a maximum of one class per semester.
+Students will be responsible for textbooks,

 The disciplines included in the MassTransfer block are behavioral and social sciences, humanities and fine arts, natural or physical science, English composition/writing, and mathematics/quantitative reasoning.
 More information about MassTransfer can be found at mass.edu/masstransfer.

-• Completed and approved Salem State Dual Enrollment Application and Registration Form
+- Completed and approved Salem State Dual Enrollment Application and Registration Form [PDF]

 Completed dual enrollment packets must be submitted to: